selcukes/selcukes.github.io/docs/03_guides/data-bind.md

 Consider, we have given Excel field values as `${DATE}` in Excel file.
 On the fly this field value will be converted to current date and ensure the value assigned to respective field.

-This can be achieved with the help of `@Interpolate`.
+This can be achieved with the help of `@Interpolate` annotation.

 ExcelMapper allows you to use custom substitutor.